cayhorstmann/codecheck2/build-instructions.md

 Comrun Service Deployment
 -------------------------

+If you develop locally (i.e. not on Codespaces), run this command:

+    gcloud auth print-access-token | podman login -u oauth2accesstoken --password-stdin gcr.io

 There are two parts to the CodeCheck server.
 We\'ll take them up one at a time.
 The `comrun` service compiles and runs student programs,